 Nationally and internationally, his work has been formally recognized through the awarding of a number of prestigious awards and commissions, including the Freddie Stone Memorial Award (1999).
 He has been commissioned to compose for contemporary music performers including Hemispheres and percussionist Romano DiNillo.
 Several of these works have been premiered at the Sound Symposium.

 Brennan was named the Newfoundland and Labrador Arts Council Artist of the Year for 2006.
-He directs the Memorial University Jazz Ensemble and Gamelan Sagara Asih (the Memorial University Gamelan Ensemble).
+He directs the Memorial University Wind Ensemble and Gamelan Sagara Asih (the Memorial University Gamelan Ensemble).